IELTS Speaking Samples and Answers

 However, the government can run some campaigns and advertisements to aware people of the importance of a salubrious lifestyle and can build more parks, sports centres and medical check-up points to help people lead a better life.

 Q. What could be done to encourage people to live in a healthy way?

 Answer: The best way to encourage people to live in a healthy way is to teach them from a very early age, both at home and school, about the benefits of living a healthy life.
 Some kind of incentives and rewards, such as tax breaks or “certification”, can also be arranged for the “healthy families” in all communities so that the people there really feel “pumped up” and compete with each other in order to become “healthier” than others.
-Finally, at least one sports centres and one park/garden can be provided in close proximity of each community so that people there can go to those places and spend some times “working out and sweating” a little every day.
+Finally, at least one sports centre and one park/garden can be provided in close proximity to each community so that people there can go to those places and spend some time “working out and sweating” a little every day.